top of page

 Sarrail Ridge (via Rawson Lake) Map

-* 4 kms one-way to Rawson Lake (1.5 hrs), an extra 2 hrs for Sarrail Ridge
+* Distance: Roughly 4 kms one-way to Rawson Lake (1.5 hrs), an extra 2 hrs for Sarrail Ridge

 * Trailhead: Upper Lake Day Use Area, use southernmost of the 3 parking lots